 Then, there are the financial benefits to consider.
 In sharing shop space, businesses also share overheads, substantially reducing costs and increasing profit margins.
 Linking with the right partner can also boost sales, whilst simultaneously enhancing brand identity.
 This is illustrated by Tesco’s affiliation with Harris + Hoole.
 The small chain of artisan coffee shops is located in the larger Tesco stores in London and the South East.
 This has both expanded the customer base for the coffee house and reinforced Tesco’s aspirations to be seen as more than a middle range supermarket.
 Such was the success of this pairing that Harris + Hoole was acquired by Caffe Nero in 2016.

 One crucial aspect that should not be overlooked is the logistical installation behind these joint ventures, and that is where we come in.
-As leading retail shopfitters, ASF understand the importance of having the optimum shop layout or restaurant floor plan.
-We design and construct high specification interior fit outs which accurately recreate the instantly recognisable style of the in-store concession and its associated shop layout, ensuring brand identity is not only maintained but reinforced.
+As the leading retail shopfitters, ASF understands the importance of having the optimum shop layout or restaurant floor plan.
+We design and construct high specification interior fit-outs which accurately recreate the instantly recognisable style of the in-store concession and its associated shop layout, ensuring brand identity is not only maintained but reinforced.
 We also take into account the customer’s journey once in store, building a retail fit out that will guide them onto the path the retailer wants them to take.

 Having already discussed the variable nature of consumer spending, the flexibility of this business model is another notable advantage to all partners embarking on such an enterprise.
 The adaptable framework of these types of store layout means that they can be easily reconfigured during a company’s tenancy or following its departure.
 The perfect fit for all.